Vitamin A Health Benefits

 Another study in the International Journal of Cancer reported that a review of nine randomized controlled trials showed no effect of beta-carotene supplementation on the incidence of several cancers, including prostate, colorectal, breast, melanoma, and pancreatic cancers, but an increase regarding lung and stomach cancers in smokers and asbestos workers.
 (Druesne-Pecollo 2009) The International Agency for Research on Cancer (IARC) also notes that “There is inadequate evidence with regard to the cancer-preventive activity of beta-carotene at the usual dietary levels,” as well as at high doses.
 (IARC)

 That said, the body needs vitamin A/beta-carotene for all the reasons already mentioned above.
 The RDA for men 19 years and older is 3,000 IU (925 mcg).
 Many vitamin A supplements provide both retinol and beta-carotene.
-Because retinol can cause side effects while beta-carotene typically does not, health practitioners typically suggest people get their vitamin A from beta-carotene rather than from retinol.
+Because retinol can cause side effects while beta-carotene typically does not, health practitioners typically suggest people get their vitamin A health benefits from beta-carotene rather than from retinol.
 The Linus Pauling Institute recommends taking a supplement that provides no more than 2,500 IU of vitamin A or one that provides 5,000 IU vitamin A, and that at least half of this dose comes from beta-carotene.

 Vitamin A is fat-soluble, which means it attaches to fatty tissue and can accumulate in the body.
 Therefore, taking too much can cause side effects, including headache, nausea, vomiting, blurry vision, dizziness, liver abnormalities, and reduced bone mineral density.
 Deficiency is rare.
 Rich food sources of vitamin A include liver, eggs, and milk fortified with the vitamin, while beta-carotene can be found in a wide variety of fruits and vegetables and are the preferred sources.